What to Know Before Marriage

 What to Expect in Premarital Counseling

-A couple of questions might still be coming up for you as you read this.
-I think a common question I hear when a couple starts premarital counseling is, “so how long do you think this will take?” and I love this question.
+A couple of premarital questions might still be coming up for you as you read this.
+I think a common question I hear when a couple starts premarital counseling is, “So… how long do you think this will take?”
+And I love this question.
 I think it really depends on the couple.

 Generally, going through this work together can take time, so I like to understand what expectations my clients are coming into premarital counseling with.
 Are there time or budget restrictions that I should be aware of that might impact how long we are able to work together?

-I like to start with an assessment of the relationship that covers a lot of the topics and areas mentioned above, to have an idea of what we’re needing to make space for in session.
-Then I bring this to the couple and highlight areas of strength and areas and topics that might need further discussion.
+I like to start with an assessment of the relationship that covers many of the topics and areas mentioned above, to have an idea of what we’re needing to make space for in session.
+Then, I bring this to the couple and highlight areas of strength, as well as areas or topics that might need further discussion.
 If there are restrictions on our time together, maybe we prioritize the most important topics or areas for you, and I get you connected to supplementary resources that could help outside of session for the topics we don’t get to.
-It’s possible to spend a few sessions on a topic, or discuss it in one, it all depends on what you both need out of it and if there is clarity at the conclusion of that topic.
+It’s possible to spend a few sessions on a topic, or discuss it in one.
+It all depends on what you both need out of it and if there is clarity at the conclusion of that topic.

 If we assess areas of strengths and areas for growth, and during our work, come across something that needs more time and processing, we can work together to reexamine our goals to accommodate what is most pressing at that time.

 Premarital counseling is beneficial to any couple wanting to get a relationship check-up ahead of a big decision such as marriage.
-It doesn’t have to be reserved for religion or couples that are struggling, it can be a helpful space for all healthy couples who want expert assistance in assessing strengths and weaknesses and identifying topics and expectations that could use more discussion.
+This kind of counseling doesn’t have to be reserved as a requirement for certain religions or couples that are struggling.
+It can be a helpful space for all healthy couples who want expert assistance in assessing strengths and weaknesses and identifying topics and expectations that could use more discussion.
 Remember, we have the same goal in mind.
 We want you to have the love of a lifetime and know all the best tools for a successful and happy marriage.

 Wishing you all the best,